Category Archives: 2022 Films

 Grade: A

-Martin McDonagh, who directs The Banshees of Inisherin (2022), is known for films like In Bruges (2008) and Three Billboards Outside of Ebbing, Missouri (2017).
-His films usually include dark humor stories of humanity and unpleasantness and require some afterthought to ruminate about the characters’ true nature.
+Martin McDonagh, who directed The Banshees of Inisherin (2022), is known for films such as In Bruges (2008) and Three Billboards Outside Ebbing, Missouri (2017).

 Pádraic (Farrell) and Colm (Gleeson), are lifelong friends and inhabitants of an island off of mainland Ireland.
 They find themselves embroiled in a feud after Colm one day announces he is ending their friendship.
-This confuses Pádraic who vows to mend the relationship at all costs.

 Their reunion is thwarted by severed fingers, a fire, and the mysterious death of Pádraic’s beloved pet donkey, Jenny.

-For example, I wonder if Dominic was being sexually abused by his policeman father who has a penchant for sitting naked in the living room chair and masturbating.
+For example, I wonder if Dominic was being sexually abused by his policeman father, who has a penchant for sitting naked in the living room chair and masturbating.

-Or, what does Siobhán leave the island for and will she ever return?
+Or, what does Siobhán leave the island for, and will she ever return?

 On a separate note, I wonder if McDonagh was influenced by the epic 1970 gem Ryan’s Daughter, directed by David Lean.
 The flowing Irish landscapes and unpleasant, embittered townspeople have key similarities.